 Santa Monica College recognizes that student success is a shared responsibility between the District and the student.
 The College provides a broad range of academic courses, student support services, counseling and academic programs to help students achieve their goals.
 The College shall ensure that students have equitable access to counseling and other student support services.
+The District shall include provisions for proactive interventions, including intrusive counseling and GPS (Gateway to Persistence and Success), in cases of multiple withdrawals.

-1. Standards of Academic and Progress Achievement
+1. Academic Standards of Academic and Progress Achievement for Credit Courses

 - a.
-A student who has attempted 12 or more graded (A, B, C, D, F) units at Santa Monica College and earns at least a cumulative 2.0 grade point average of all units attempted as shown on their SMC transcript meets the standards of academic achievement. - b.
-A student who has enrolled in 12 or more cumulative units at Santa Monica College and receives less than 50% total of "W (Withdrawal)", "I (Incomplete)", or "NP (No Pass)", (formerly "NC No Credit)" notations as shown on their SMC transcript meets the standards of progress achievement.
+A student who has attempted 12 or more graded (A, B, C, D, F) units at Santa Monica College and earns at least a cumulative 2.0 grade point average of all units attempted as shown on their SMC transcript meets the academic standards of academic achievement. - b.
+A student who has enrolled in 12 or more cumulative units at Santa Monica College and receives lower than 50% total of "W (Withdrawal)", "I (Incomplete)", or "NP (No Pass)", (formerly "NC" No Credit) notations as shown on their SMC transcript meets the progress standards of progress achievement.

-Students meeting the standards of achievement are eligible to enroll in a maximum of 16 units in the fall/spring semester and 8 units in the winter/summer session.
+Students meeting the academic standards of achievement are eligible to enroll in a maximum of 16 units in the fall/spring semester and 8 units in the winter/summer session.

-2. Standards of Academic and Progress Probation
+2. Standards of Academic and Progress Probation Notice (Academic Notice can be either?)

-Students who do not meet the standards of academic or progress achievement are placed on probation at the end of the fall or spring semester.
-Students placed on probation are encouraged to meet with a counselor to discuss the circumstances that led to the probation as soon as possible.
-The counselor will identify support services, create a student education plan and identify specific intervention strategies.
+Students who do not meet the academic standards of academic or progress achievement are placed on probation academic notice and/or progress notice at the end of the fall or spring semester.
+Students placed on probation are encouraged urged to meet with a counselor as soon as notice is received. to discuss the circumstances that led to the probation as soon as possible.
+The counselor will identify support services and/or special programs, create a student education plan and identify specific intervention strategies.

 - a.
-A student who has attempted 12 or more graded (A, B, C, D, F) units at Santa Monica College and earns less than a cumulative 2.0 grade point average of all units attempted as shown on their SMC transcript is placed on academic probation. - b.
-A student who has enrolled in 12 or more cumulative units at Santa Monica College and receives 50% or more of "W," "I," or "NP" formerly "NC" notations as shown on their SMC transcript is placed on progress probation. - c.
-Military Withdrawal (MW) and Excused Withdrawal (EW) notations are excluded from progress probation and dismissal calculations.
+A student who has attempted 12 or more graded (A, B, C, D, F) units at Santa Monica College and earns lower than a cumulative 2.0 grade point average of all units attempted as shown on their SMC transcript is placed on academic probation notice. - b.
+A student who has enrolled in 12 or more cumulative units at Santa Monica College and receives notations of "W" (Withdrawal), "I" (Incomplete), or "NP" (No Pass) in 50% or more of all units enrolled as shown on their SMC transcript is placed on progress probation notice. - c.
+A student who is on both types of notice will receive one notation on academic record, progress or academic or only notice? - d.
+Military Withdrawal (MW) and Excused Withdrawal (EW) notations are excluded from progress probation and dismissal academic standard calculations.

 d.
-Students will be placed on probation status at the end of Fall or Spring semesters only.
-Probation notations will only be made at the end of Fall or Spring semesters only.
+Students will be placed on probation status notice at the end of fall or spring semesters only.
+Probation One academic notice notations on a transcript will only be made at the end of fall or spring semesters only.
+Revisit

-First Semester.
-A student who is placed on first-time academic and/or progress probation shall be limited to nine (9) units in a fall/spring semester and five (5) units in a winter/summer session.
-The student shall be notified of their probation status and be informed of intervention strategies.
+First Semester: A student who is placed on first-time academic and/or progress notice probation shall be limited to nine (9) units in a fall/spring semester and five (5) units in a winter/summer session.
+The student shall be notified of their academic notice probation status and be informed of intervention strategies.